kevingonzalez7997/Deploy_1/README.md

 <br><br>
 pick the platform (python 3.9)
 <br><br>
-upload zipped file (from new repo) make sure you zip without the parent folder!
+upload the zipped file (from the new repo) make sure you zip without the parent folder!
 <br><br>
 select ElasticEC2
 <br><br>